mahmoudsfares/fcm_sample/README.md

 ## Migrate from legacy FCM APIs to HTTP v1 Guide

 ### Why you need to Migrate?
-* FCM will start a gradual shutdown of deprecated APIs around July 22nd, 2024.
+* FCM started a gradual shutdown of the deprecated APIs around July 22nd, 2024.
 After this date, deprecated services will be subject to a "flickering" process in which increasing numbers of requests will return error responses.

 ### Steps
 * Instead of a POST request to https://fcm.googleapis.com/fcm/send, make a POST request to https://fcm.googleapis.com/v1/projects/myproject-ID/messages:send This myproject-ID is available in the General project settings tab of the Firebase console.